Olipa Chimangeni: Life

 Chimangeni became a member of the Malawi Parliamentary Women's Caucus and in 2023 she, Roseby Gadama and Bertha Ndebele met members of the European Parliamentary Forum for Sexual & Reproductive Rights at Kamuzu Central Hospital in Lilongwe where funding and priorities were discussed with the hospital Director Johnthan Ngoma and the Deputy Director, Mable Chinkhata.

+She was elected for the third time in 2025 citing her compulsion to serve.
+Chimangeni said she spent 30m kwacha during the campaign in the Central Region constituency of Ntchisi Central East.